[post last updated in March 2018]

 - East Africa's largest black rhino sanctuary

-- Only place in Kenya to view chimpanzees (Kenya's only chimpanzee sanctuary)
+- The only place in Kenya to view chimpanzees (Kenya's only chimpanzee sanctuary)

 - Hosts some of the highest predator densities in Kenya